2025 FIM Stock European Championship

-The 2025 FIM Stock European Championship is the third season of the FIM Stock European Championship class.
+The 2025 FIM Stock European Championship was the third season of the FIM Stock European Championship class.

-The season will be held over 7 meetings, beginning on 4 May at Estoril and ending on 23 November at Valencia.
+The season was held over 7 meetings, beginning on 4 May at Estoril and ending on 23 November at Valencia.

 This season was marred by the death of Spanish rider Borja Gómez at the Magny-Cours round.

 Calendar and results

 The provisional calendar was announced in October 2024.